betaflight/betaflight.com/docs/wiki/release/Betaflight-4-4-Release-Notes.md

 **We strongly recommend reading the [instructions](/docs/wiki/guides/current/GPS-Rescue-v4-4).**

 Remember that in any true failsafe the quad will always enter Failsafe Stage 1 phase for 1s (user-configurable) before initiating the Rescue.
-You MUST set the Stage 1 behaviour NOT to DROP, or it will disarm and drop in Stage 1 and never enter GPS Rescue.
+You MUST set the Stage 1 behavior NOT to DROP, or it will disarm and drop in Stage 1 and never enter GPS Rescue.
 The safest option for Stage 1 is to configure Angle Mode on an aux switch, and set Stage 1 Failsafe to enable Angle Mode at a fixed hover / light climb throttle value with all other sticks forced to center.
 When you get signal loss of more than 300ms, you'll enter Angle Mode, and the will start to level out.
 That will give you a clear advance warning that you are getting signal breakup.
 Alternatively, you can set Failsafe Stage 1 to hold all current values; the quad will then continue on the same path until Stage 1 Failsafe expires and the Rescue starts.

 **Please disable the compass/magnetometer** unless: